Horizon 2020 Framework Programme (H2020)

 Transport-related research at EU level is mainly funded and commissioned by four Directorates-General of the European Commission, the Directorates-General for Mobility and Transport (DG MOVE), for Research (DG RTD), for Environment (DG ENV) and for Communications Networks, Content and Technology (DG CONNECT).

-Relevant European Commission Directorates-General
+Relevant European Commission Directorates-General and Executive Agencies

 - The Directorate-General for Mobility and Transport - DG MOVE